craftamap/esbuild-plugin-html/README.md

                                 // like (*.css)-files and inject them into the html.
 This option is deprecated,
                                 // consider using findRelatedCssFiles.
                                 // Defaults to false.
+    inline?: boolean | {        // Inline all js and css entry points into the html file. js?: boolean,           // Inline all js resources into the html file. css?: boolean,          // Inline all css resources into the html file.
-    extraScripts?: (string | {  // accepts an array of src strings or objects with src and attributes
+    }                           // Not set by default - will not inline any resources. extraScripts?: (string | {  // accepts an array of src strings or objects with src and attributes
         src: string;            // src to use for the script attrs?: { [key: string]: string } // attributes to append to the script, e.g. { type: 'module', async: true }